 answer six questions about your best customers and get a structured icp your whole team can align on — instantly.

-start for $1an icp describes the ideal company to target (firmographics, budget, fit). a buyer persona describes the individual human inside that company (psychology, motivations, day-to-day). both matter — icp first, then persona.
+get started for $1 →an icp describes the ideal company to target (firmographics, budget, fit). a buyer persona describes the individual human inside that company (psychology, motivations, day-to-day). both matter — icp first, then persona.

 look at your best customers — highest ltv, lowest churn, fastest to close. find what they have in common. an icp built from real customers beats one built from assumptions every time.